lbnl-science-it/scienceit-docs/docs/hpc/openondemand/ollama-jupyter-vscode.md

 ## Ollama on VS Code
 If you click on **Connect to VS Code**, you will get a VS Code server instance with [Continue](https://marketplace.visualstudio.com/items?itemName=Continue.continue){:target="_blank"} {{ ext }} extension.
 You can use the Continue Chat feature by clicking on the Continue button on the left-side of VS Code workspace.

+!!! warning "First-time VS Code Continue usage"
+    If you are using VS Code Continue for the first time, you may get an onboarding card that says "Get Started" and "Or, remain local"; please **do not** click on these options.
+To use ollama models, you should simply close the "Get Started" card.

 ??? note "VS Code Continue Interface"
     ![VS Code Continue Interface](images/vscode-continue.png)